SRGSSR/rts-development-guidelines/docs/CONTRIBUTING.md

 ## Purpose

 Please follow the present contributing guidelines so that we can efficiently consider your proposal.
-You should also read or our [code of conduct](CODE_OF_CONDUCT.md), providing a few guidelines to keep interactions as respectful as possible.
+You should also read our [code of conduct](CODE_OF_CONDUCT.md), providing a few guidelines to keep interactions as respectful as possible.

 ## Contributions we are looking for